Caring. About Food.

 I like fish.
 Some species I even love, like halibut steak marinated in lime juice and cracked pepper.
 Fish can easily overwhelm me, though.
 If it is at all fishy my taste buds ache even before I eat it.

-Salmon steaks are one of those always available but not always fresh fish products that I like very much, but only if they’re not fishy.
-Mom loves salmon and we have it whenever it’s on sale, so I regularly concoct marinades to attempt to counteract fishiness.
+Salmon steaks are one of those always available but not always fresh fish products that I like very much, but only if theyre not fishy.
+Mom loves salmon and we have it whenever its on sale, so I regularly concoct marinades to attempt to counteract fishiness.
 One day I reasoned that a 24-hour refrigerator marinade of lemon juice (6 lemons), 3 heaping teaspoons of pure, prepared horseradish (not in a base sauce) and two teaspoons of dried tarragon would do the trick, whether the steaks were fishy or not.
 As it happened, salmon went on sale a month previous to a celebration dinner we were hosting.
 I decided to preview the marinade, and the dish, several times before the event.
 At one serving I even made the leftover marinade into a delicious sauce, using the cornstarch milk method.

 The typical hotness of pure, prepared horseradish mellows considerably by the time the fish is grilled and the gravy simmered, imparting a unique flavor to the fish, barely recognizable and very agreeable.